Software-Engineering-Jagiellonian/russell-extractor/README.md

 # frege-extractor
-Frege module that assigns repository's sources to programming languages and passes them to analyzers.
+Russell module that assigns repository's sources to programming languages and passes them to analyzers.

 The application listens for RabbitMQ messages from queue `extract` in the following format: